strategineer/personal-website/content/blog/2022-08-17/index.md

 Philosophy is the study of the fundamental nature of knowledge, reality and existence.
 On Being Awesome does not seek to give you answers about the meaning of life or the existence of God.

-It tries, and succeeds, to give you an understanding of what being awesome (or sucky) is and, in doing so, provides you with the means of becoming more awesome and surrounding yourself with awesome people.
+It tries, and succeeds, to give you an understanding of what being awesome (or sucky) is.
+In doing so, it provides you with the means of becoming a more awesome version of yourself and surrounding yourself with awesome people.

 The first half of the book covers what we've discussed so far, in much more detail, and gives plenty of compelling examples of awesomeness, suckiness and reasons to choose the former over the latter.